The well-posedness of the stochastic nonlinear Schr\"odinger equations in $H^2(\mathbb{R}^d)$: Abstract

 \section{Abstract}

 The Cauchy problem for the stochastic nonlinear Schr\"odinger equation with multiplicative noise is considered where the nonlinear term is of power type and the noise coeﬃcients are purely imaginary numbers.
 The main purpose of this paper is to construct classical solutions in $H^2(\mathbb{R}^d)$ for the problem.
-The techniques of Kato \cite{K87,K89} work well in overcoming this diﬃculty even for the stochastic equations.
+The techniques of Kato \cite{K87,K89} work well in overcoming smoothness problems even for the stochastic equations.